Meet the Great Auk, a Flightless Bird That Was Clumsy on Land but Agile in Water, Lived Around the North Atlantic Waters but Went Extinct in 1844

 The villagers had to kill it

-The Great Auk represents a significant case study in the impact of human activity on wildlife.
-A study published in the Journal of Wildlife Management found that overexploitation and habitat destruction are leading causes of extinction, underscoring our responsibility in conservation efforts.
+The Great Auk was a significant case study in the impact of human activity on wildlife.
+Overexploitation and habitat destruction were leading causes of extinction, underscoring the species' decline.

 Studies in conservation biology reveal that understanding the ecological role of species is crucial for effective preservation strategies.